yann-a/pingo/README.md

 The available options are :
 + `-showsrc` to show the parsed input before running it

-The executable reads from stdin until EOF (or Ctrl+D in command line) is met
+The executable reads from a file if provided, or stdin if none was provided or reading from the file failed, until EOF (or Ctrl+D in command line) is met